KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/piechartstylemenu.jpg)

-### ChartBarColors
+### _ChartBarColors_

 Sets bars color and order for Pivot/OLAP chart.

 Colors can be set using Hex reference or by clicking on the color bar and selecting from the pop-up palette.

-### Advanced CSS
+### _Advanced CSS_

-Left click inside the Advanced CSS editor.
-Click the selector icon, then left-click inside the chart component to bring up the relevant CSS code.
-Add changes to your css as required.
+Click inside the Advanced CSS editor.
+Click the selector icon, then click inside the chart component to bring up the relevant CSS code to edit.

 ![Screenshot](img/advancedcssmulticharthtmllight.jpg)

-### Custom Tooltip
+### _Custom Tooltip_

-Step 1: Create View States for items in tooltip
+1. Create View States for items in tooltip
 ![Screenshot](img/multicharttooltip.jpg)

-Step 2: Add a html tag for View States (using handlebars)
+2. Add a HTML tag for View States, using [Handlebars](http://handlebarsjs.com)
 ![Screenshot](img/configuretooltip.jpg)

-Step 3: Chartview
+3. Chartview
 ![Screenshot](img/chartviewtooltip.jpg)

-Tooltips can use View State Parameters which have been mapped to Data Source variables
+Tooltips can use View State Parameters which have been mapped to data-source variables

 ![Screenshot](img/parametermaphtmllight.jpg)

-In the Configure Tooltip template, add html tags for the View State Parameters to display (using handlebars)
+In the _Configure Tooltip_ template, add HTML tags for the View State Parameters to display (using Handlebars)

-If viewstate parameter = `param1`

-Add a table cell with `param1` viewstate to tooltip with the tag:  `<td>{{obj.param1}}</td>`
+If the viewstate parameter is `param1`, add a table cell with `param1` viewstate to tooltip with the tag:  `<td>{{obj.param1}}</td>`

 ![Screenshot](img/tooltiphtmllight.jpg)